Estimated Reading Time: 2 minutes, 28 seconds. Contains approximately 495 words.

 - Who it Affects – For now, this update only affects search ads appearing on Google Search.

-For more information about AdRank, make sure you check out the following video by clicking here.
+For more information about AdRank, make sure you check out the following page about Understanding Google Ads.